Lightstreamer/Lightstreamer-example-StockList-client-cordova/README.md

 <!-- START DESCRIPTION lightstreamer-example-stocklist-client-phonegap -->

-This demo application extends the [PhoneGap Hello World](https://github.com/phonegap/phonegap-start) application by adding a section that shows some stock quotes from the StockList Demo Adapter and a box that shows the status of the connection to the Lightstreamer Server.
+This demo application extends the [PhoneGap Hello World](https://github.com/phonegap/phonegap-start) application by adding a section that shows some stock quotes from the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and a box that shows the status of the connection to the Lightstreamer Server.

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-phonegap -->